Beginner's Guide to Sisense BloX with Actions

 Dynamic Drop-down Filter

-Use the Dynamic Drop-down Filter to filter results within a drop-down field.
+Use the Dynamic Drop-down Filter to filter results using a drop-down menu.

 The filter creates a drop-down list using values from a specified field, allowing users to refine the dashboard data.
 It can be used to filter by categories such as brand or region.